-If you’re not a kitchen type, there are other ways to preserve harvest that doesn’t require much thought.
+If you’re not a kitchen type, there are other ways to preserve harvest that don’t require much thought.
 Certain types of pumpkins and squashes, for instance, can simply be stored in a cold, dark place and last months.
-A specific type of small tomatoes can be snipped on the vine and hung in the kitchen to last months.
+A specific type of small tomato can be snipped on the vine and hung in the kitchen to last months.

 Have fun learning new tricks of the trade and enjoy your harvest far beyond its life in your garden.

 Animals are a great way to increase your self-sufficiency.

 Chickens, for instance, are a fantastic asset on a smallholding or farm.
 They don’t have to be expensive — neither their maintenance nor their housing — and they gift you with beautiful orange-yolked pastured eggs and nitrogen-rich manure.
 Your Saturday morning brunch of scrambled eggs and home-grown sauteed kale never tasted so good!
 Read more here about chickens and self-sufficiency.